- How It Works

 November 10, 2021

-3 Benefits to Using Bill Pay with Your Restaurant Management System
+3 Benefits to Using Bill Pay Software with a Restaurant Management System

 Open Road Grill

 There are three primary ways for restaurants to pay their bills: manually writing checks (stuffing, licking, stamping envelopes, and taking them to the post office), using credit cards or digital banking, and lastly using a third-party provider like Bill.com, QuickBooks, or your restaurant management system (RMS).
 While there are pros and cons to each method, the right method is going to be the one that ultimately works best for your restaurant’s needs.
-Since MarginEdge provides bill pay functionality for restaurants, this blog will discuss the benefits and drawbacks to paying bills through a third-party provider.
+Since MarginEdge provides bill pay functionality for restaurants, this blog will discuss the benefits and drawbacks to paying bills through a third-party provider with online payment processing.